Mekire/pysort/readme.txt

 Pysort.py contains implementations of many common sorting algorithms.
 The implementations will, of course, never be faster than python's builtin sort/sorted; the purpose is purely pedogogical.
-Implementing algorithms from psuedocode is a very useful excercise that I encourage others to experiment with.
+Implementing algorithms from psuedocode is a very useful excercise with which I encourage others to experiment.
 It is also very helpful in learning about the somewhat tricky concept of time complexity.

 -Mek